Wm. Roger Louis: Editor

 While teaching at Yale University, Louis began his career-long practice of collaboratively editing books.
 Among them was, with Prosser Gifford, a series on British and German colonialism in Africa.
-Another was A. J. P. Taylor's views on the origins of World War II.
+Another was A. J. P. Taylor's The Origins of the Second World War.

 Later, Louis and Robert Stookey edited a book covering the creation of the state of Israel.
 Another, with James Bill, revisited the nationalization of the Iranian oil industry in 1951, in response to a movement led by Mohammad Mosaddegh.
 Yet another, with Robert Fernea, studied the Iraqi revolution of 1958.

 One of his most enduring edited volumes was The Robinson and Gallagher Controversy (1976), a short volume that brought together the main lines of debate over the contributions of John Andrew Gallagher and Ronald Robinson to the history of the British Empire.
 Their scholarly oeuvre remains one of the most important theories about the causes and nature of British imperial expansion.

 Louis's greatest achievement may be what Robinson described as "a symposia to end all symposia."
 Louis is the editor-in-chief of The Oxford History of the British Empire, which was funded by the Rhodes Trust and the National Endowment for the Humanities.
 Published initially in five volumes, it brought together more than 120 historians to cover four centuries of Britain's overseas empire.
 Multiple reviewers in top academic journals lauded the series as one of the great achievements of the age.
-One reviewer, the historian Anthony Low, wrote, "All in all, these five volumes constitute an extraordinary achievement which has brought Roger Louis's dauntingly formidable editorial skills to their apogee....
+One reviewer, the historian Anthony Low, wrote, "All in all, these five volumes constitute an extraordinary achievement which has brought Roger Louis's dauntingly formidable editorial skills to their apogee...
 He has brought the whole enterprise to a conclusion all in one go and in an astonishingly short period of time.
 Those of us who have organized similar (if very much more modest) ventures can only mop our brows in amazement."
 The British historian Max Beloff initially and publicly expressed skepticism about a "politically correct" Texan being the editor-in-chief.
 He later withdrew those criticisms when it became evident in Beloff's mind that Louis had carried through the series with impartiality.
 Louis is the co-editor of the twentieth century volume (with Judith M. Brown) and the author of the "Historiography" introduction to the fifth volume.